Skip to main content

 3. Strong degradation and rollback paths

 AI reliability is not just about keeping the primary path alive.
-It is about having credible fallback behavior:
+It is about having credible fallback behavior: cached outputs, smaller models, or rules-based modes.

 Why Web-Service Thinking Is Not Enough